 Supporting families in reducing preventable home accidents through education and the provision and installation of home safety equipment.

-Each month we take a look into one of the great services offered by YCC.
-This month, with Home Safety Week also falling into June, now is the perfect time to recap on everything that YCC’s Thriving Kirklees department have to offer, to make your home safe for young children.
+This month we are taking a look into what YCC’s Thriving Kirklees department have to offer to make your home safe for young children.

 The aim of YCC’s Safety in the Home service is to reduce the risk and prevent childhood accidents in the home by supplying and fitting home safety equipment into the property of eligible families.